dblqr/arch/README.md

   - **S3**
     - S3 access logs and eventbridge logging setup.
     - Policies in place for bucket visibility i.e public vs private buckets.
-    - Object lifecycle policies setup?
+    - Object lifecycle policies are setup.
-    - Bucket objects KMS encrypted?
+    - Bucket objects KMS encrypted.
   - **SQS**
     - Alerts setup for Queue length i.e `ApproximateNumberOfMessagesVisible`
     - Alerts on thresholds for the Oldest message in the queue?
     - Monitoring and alerting on if messages are in the DLQ
   - **DynamoDB**
-    - Monitoring latency and and throttling events on read/write events?
+    - Monitoring latency and and throttling events on read/write events
   - **Lambda**
     - Forwarding lamda logs and invocation event logs.
-    - Monitoring and alerting setup for invocation errors and throttling?
+    - Monitoring and alerting setup for invocation errors and throttling.
     - Baseline alerts setup for lamdba execution durations.

 ### Deployment Infrastructure